 All this is done through the creative application of the scientific process, just like an architect finds ways to put all these bricks together to form something that is useful and hopefully stands the test of time.
 This needn't be done in a boring way, however.
 A fox-like attitude works best, as it allows for creativity and innovation.
-These essential qualities and more are explored in this blog, through articles, case-studies, and anything data science related.
+These essential qualities and more are explored in this blog, through articles, case-studies, and anything data science and data analytics related.

 About the Blogger

 Dr. Zacharias Voulgaris was born in Athens, Greece.
 He studied Production Engineering and Management at the Technical University of Crete, shifted to Computer Science through a Masters in Information Systems & Technology (City University of London), and then to Data Science through a PhD on Machine Learning (University of London).
 He has worked at Georgia Tech as a Research Fellow, at an e-marketing startup in Cyprus as an SEO manager, and as a Data Scientist in both Elavon (GA) and G2 (WA).
 He also was a Program Manager at Microsoft, on a data analytics pipeline for Bing.